Learn how to bake frozen hamburger patties in the oven without needing to defrost AND without making a giant mess.

 - Cook for about 30-40 minutes until the center reads at least 160°F on an instant read thermometer and is no longer pink.

-- Add cheese during last 5 minutes to melt.
+- Add cheese during the last 5 minutes to melt.

-- About ¾ of the way through cooking, turn the oven to BROIL and move the tray and oven rack up the uppermost setting in the ove right under the broiler.
+- About ¾ of the way through cooking, turn the oven to BROIL and move the tray and oven rack up the uppermost setting in the oven right under the broiler.